nonahs/CTF/NZCSC 2019/README.md

 >The bonus flag once again proves to be a greater challenge than the original flag was.

 I didn't find anything else hidden in the original flag file so I have a look at the pages source.
 Initially I didn't find anything that stands out but after looking at the address for the favicon I notice that it is `.crow.ico` when on all the other pages it is only `crow.ico`.
 I download both files and immediatly notice that the .crow.ico file is a about 1KB larger than the normal one, this must be where the bonus flag is hidden.
-Binwalk shows us a PNG file and a Zlib compressed data file, Using binwalk to extract the hidden files I get given the Zlib compressed file only.
+Binwalk shows us a PNG file and a Zlib compressed data file, Using `binwalk -e flag.ico` to extract the hidden files I get given the Zlib compressed file only.
 Decompressing this file just gives me a unknown file which is just reported as data by the file command, I can't seem to find anything else in this file.

 I then decided to compare the normal favicon and the larged one side by side with a hexdump.
 I notice where the files start to differ and find at address `0x25DE` there is data which is not in the original file at all.
 There is 1006 bytes of extra data before files match up again.
 I look up how to extract parts of a file and find using the `dd` command will be best to do it.
 Using `dd skip=9694 count=1008 if=crow.ico of=out bs=1` I manage to extract the hidden file, I had to use a block size of 1 or else dd was unable to skip to the correct offset.
 Checking the extracted file tells us that it is a greyscale PNG file, opening it gives us the bonus flag.